 Sweet tastes typically signal to the body that food is entering the gut.
 The body then expects to receive calories and signals when eating should stop by making a person feel full or satiated.

-A person experiences the same sweet taste when they consume sweeteners, but the body receives fewer calories than it might otherwise expect to.
+A person experiences the same sweet taste when they consume sweeteners, but the body receives fewer calories than it might otherwise expect.

 Further research on human participants might lead to a better understanding of the link between aspartame consumption and appetite control.

-A later review from 2016 further discusses the link between low-calorie sweeteners and metabolic disease.
-It suggests that regular, long-term intake of sweeteners may disrupt the balance and diversity of bacteria living within the gut.
+A later review from 2016 further discussed the link between low-calorie sweeteners and metabolic disease.
+It suggested that regular, long-term intake of sweeteners may disrupt the balance and diversity of bacteria living within the gut.

 Animal studies show that this type of disruption can result in glucose intolerance, which is a known risk factor for type 2 diabetes.

 Researchers found a link between aspartame use and greater glucose intolerance among those with obesity.
-None of the sugars and sweeteners tested, however, had any negative effect on people of a healthy weight.
+None of the sugars and sweeteners in the study had any negative effect on people with a healthy weight, though.